SharkSnack/shiren-6/content/dungeons/dune-of-batsu.md

 ---
 title: "Dune of Batsu"
-metaTitle: "Dune of Batsu - Shiren 6 Wiki"
+metaTitle: "Dune of Batsu - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Dune of Batsu dungeon guide for Shiren the Wanderer 6."
+metaDescription: "Dune of Batsu dungeon guide for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 <div class="pageTopImage dungeonPageTopImage2">